The Value of School Gardens

 • jelly garden ("The idea of creating a garden specifically for making jellies sounds really fun.
 I think kids could really get into a project like this.
 Mixing and matching fruits and their flavors to create the best jelly would be a lifelong journey of getting to know a place: a labor of love and a declaration of your terroir." — Amy Stross)

-• bird (or hummingbird) garden
+• bird (or hummingbird!) garden

 • dinosaur garden (using plants that have survived since prehistoric times)